sarah-cic-uk/Code-the-Future/session-1/hosting_on_github_pages.md

 The purpose of GitHub Pages is to provide the GitHub user a way to create personal websites for themselves and websites for their projects / repositories.
 For each registered GitHub account (representing a user or an organization) you can register one User Page, but an unlimited Project pages.

-Github pages can be used to host more complex projects that might use a framework such as React, VueJS or Angualr, but woudl require a but more setup for us to acheive, but would be great to research in your own time if you are interested.
+Github pages can be used to host more complex projects that mightuse a framework such as React, VueJS or Angualr, but woudl require a but more setup for us to acheive, but would be great to research in your own time if you are interested.

 ### Setting up your repository